spencerwooo/onedrive-cf-index/README.md

 <h5>This project uses CloudFlare Workers to host and share your personal OneDrive files.
 It is greatly inspired by: <a href="https://github.com/heymind/OneDrive-Index-Cloudflare-Worker">onedrive-index-cloudflare-worker</a>.</h5>

+## Announcement

+`onedrive-cf-index` is currently being refactored as [`onedrive-vercel-index`](https://github.com/spencerwooo/onedrive-vercel-index) for better UX and simplified deployments.
+New issues and pull requests here will not be monitored and managed for now.

 ## Demo

 Live demo at [Spencer's OneDrive Index](https://storage.spencerwoo.com/).